 I wish Prof Kemp had been lecturing to me while I struggled with subsidiary philosophy at Leeds University in the 1960s.
 Thank you, Professor.

 Since the Covid-19 pandemic caused many of us to experience social isolation, prevented us from attending churches and deprived us of the sacraments, more of us know something of the normal experience of people who are sick – and their carers.
 Now, more of us recognise the longing to kneel before Jesus present in the tabernacle, to receive Him in Holy Communion, and to be in the midst of a Christian community.

 Most of us can hope that this is a temporary condition, but for many who are permanently sick, there is no such hope (and many do not even have access to Mass on the internet).
 We must keep the sick, their carers, and their needs in our thoughts and in our prayers.

-In recent years I have seen sick lists deleted from Church bulletins because their maintenance was thought to be an unaware of the needs of people who are sick, and their carers, and keep them always in our prayers, at the very least.
+In recent years I have seen sick lists deleted from Church bulletins because their maintenance was thought to be an unnecessary inconvenience.
+But these lists are an important reminder.
+I hope that recent experience will make us all more aware of aware of the needs of people who are sick, and their carers, and keep them always in our prayers, at the very least.